SmartBear/cucumber-jvm-zephyr-xml/README.md

 ## Using `<tags>` element

-`@` tags in the feature file which are not recognised as requirements (see above), will be inserted into the XML results file as tags to be attached to the Testcase in Zephyr.
+`@` tags in the feature file which are not recognised as requirements (see above), will be inserted into the XML results file as tag nodes.

 For example: